Rule 1: Follow directions quickly.

 Of course, your most resistant spirits can argue that all their choices are smart, no matter how obviously foolish.

 So, what’s a beleaguered instructor to do?
 You need one rule that can’t be disputed.
-We’ve never discovered a child who could convince their instructor that their disruptive behavior made the teacher happy!
+We’ve never discovered a child who could convince their instructor that their disruptive behavior kept their teacher and classmates, their entire learning community, happy!
 Rule 5 is the argument stopper, the backtalk squelcher.

 Here’s a two-step procedure to implement Rule 5.

-As an explanation of the rule, say something like the following to your class, “It doesn’t take presents, or anything you can buy, to keep me happy.
-I only want one thing, one thing in the whole wide world, and that’s seeing you learn.
-Your growth as students fills my heart with happiness.”
+As an explanation of the rule, say something like the following to your class, “It doesn’t take toys, or anything you can buy, to keep my students and I happy.
+In school, we only want one thing, one thing in the whole wide world, and that’s for everyone to learn, grow, get smarter.
+Your growth as students, and my growth as a teacher, will fill all our hearts with happiness.”

 Pick a lively student, Sarah, and say, “I’m going to pretend like I’m teaching and then I’ll say to you, ‘Sarah please pay attention.’
 I want you to respond, with real attitude, ‘I am paying attention!’”
 Model for Sarah, several times, how she should reply.
 This will be wonderfully shocking to your class... a student gets to backtalk you!
 And so, the little skit is played.
 When Sarah talks back, you exclaim, “Great job Sarah!
 That was a wonderful example of breaking Rule 5!
+When anyone talks like that, it makes us all feel bad, even upset!
 Class, give her a Ten Finger Woo!!”
 Your kids extend their wiggling fingers toward Sarah and exclaim, “Woo!”
 (More fun than applause.)

 Then say, “This time when Sarah back talks, I’ll say ‘Rule 5’.
-I want you to respond using our gesture and quickly say, ‘Keep your dear teacher happy!’”
+I want you to respond using our gesture and quickly say, ‘Keep our dear learning community happy!’”
 Follow this routine once or twice until the class instantly implements the Rule 5 response.

 For several days, and whenever necessary thereafter, practice a routine like the one just described.
 We’ve found that the key to stopping challenging behavior is to practice the class response, before disruption occurs.